airborne-commando/OPSEC-OSINT-Tools/good-opsec.md

 - Be cautious of unexpected attachments or links
 - Verify the sender's identity before responding to requests for sensitive information
-- Be mindful of what is out there, see [peoplesearchtools](https://github.com/airborne-commando/OPSEC-OSINT-Tools/tree/main?tab=readme-ov-file#people-search-tools-in-the-states) and [self-OSINT](https://github.com/airborne-commando/OPSEC-OSINT-Tools/tree/main?tab=readme-ov-file#toolchain-self-osint)
+- Be mindful of what is out there, see [people search tools](https://github.com/airborne-commando/OPSEC-OSINT-Tools/tree/main?tab=readme-ov-file#people-search-tools-in-the-states) and [self OSINT](https://github.com/airborne-commando/OPSEC-OSINT-Tools/tree/main?tab=readme-ov-file#toolchain-self-osint)

 **Example:** Emma receives an urgent email claiming to be from her bank.
 Instead of clicking the provided link, she calls the bank directly using their official phone number to verify the request.